How to watch Super Bowl LIV for free on Apple TV, iPhone, web - 9to5Mac

 Halftime show: Jennifer Lopez and Shakira.
 The NFL will be making a “visual album” available of all the Super Bowl performances on Apple Music, Spotify, YouTube, and more.

-Super Bowl ads: Adage is keeping track of all the Super Bowl ads, so check out everything from Coke, Doritos, Amazon, Walmart, to Donald Trump and Michael Bloomberg.
+Super Bowl ads: Adage is keeping track of all the Super Bowl ads, so check out everything from Coke, Doritos, Amazon, Walmart, to Donald Trump and Mike Bloomberg.

 Read more 9to5Mac tutorials: